yandex-cloud/docs/en/storage/concepts/object.md

 [!KEYREF objstorage-name] allows you to store objects in standard and cold storage.
 For more information, see the section [[!TITLE]](storage-class.md).

+[!KEYREF objstorage-name] supports the following operations with objects:

+- Uploading an object to storage
+- Downloading an object from storage.
+- Copying an object inside the storage (for example, from one bucket to another).

+All other operations that can be performed using [tools](../instruments/index.md) are combinations of the above.

 ## Key {#key}

 Key is the ID of an object in a bucket.

 The structure for storing objects is flat, but GUI-based [tools](../instruments/index.md) allow you to work with [!KEYREF objstorage-name] like a hierarchical file system.
-The hierarchical view is possible because keys can be written as paths in a file system, for example, `top_level_prefix/subprefix/text_data.txt`.
+The hierarchical view is possible because keys can be written as paths in a file system (for example, `top_level_prefix/subprefix/text_data.txt`).
 In the Yandex.Cloud management console, prefixes are called folders.

 A key must: